Home

 After prompting, King Ahaz refuses to ask a sign from God.
 He professes reverence for God in doing so.
 But it is almost certainly only an outward reverence.
 On the one hand he talks about not tempting God, but on the other hand he is ransacking the Temple of its silver and gold in order to pay off the king of Assyria.
 He had already made his decision.
 It was the king of Assyria in whom Ahaz was trusting, not God.
 He had put his confidence in Tiglath-Pileser, not in Jehovah.

 God says to Ahaz, "Ask a sign of the LORD your God; let it be deep as Sheol or high as heaven."
 Nowhere else in the Old Testament is an offer like this made--nothing of this magnitude.
-God is saying, "Ask of me whatever you want...any kind of sign that you want.
+God is essentially saying, "Ask of me whatever you want...any kind of sign that you want.
 It doesn't matter how big or how fantastic or how amazing.
 Whatever you want, Ahaz.
 Whatever you want.
 I know that I said back in Deuteronomy not to put me to the test, but I don't care.
 Ignore that.
 This is your chance.
 Don't just request a miracle.
 Request any kind of miracle that you can want or imagine.
 Just name it."

 Ahaz doesn't.
 So God gives a sign: "Pretty soon Syria and Israel aren't going to bother you anymore, because Assyria is going to take care of them."

 That's it?
 That's all?
 I mean, don't get me wrong.
 That would be amazing and wonderful news to King Ahaz.
 And only God can with certainty predict the future.
 But that is a fairly "run of the mill" prophecy as far as Old Testament prophecies go.
-It doesn't quite match the buildup of being "as deep as Sheol or high as heaven".
+It doesn't quite match the buildup of being as "deep as Sheol or high as heaven".

 As mentioned before, Isaiah is a wonderfully peculiar prophet.
 Like other Old Testament prophets, he speaks to the people of his day and time; but his prophecies almost always end up making reference to something in the more distant future...something greater and more wonderful.